Jenith-rajlawat/Jenith-rajlawat/README.md

 - 📫 How to reach me **jenithrajlawat@gmail.com**

-- ⚡ Fun fact **I am a guitarist with some passion on reading non-fictional books.**
+- ⚡ Fun fact **I am a guitarist with some passion for reading non-fictional books.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">